AlijaJeniceka/bookShop/README.md

-# bookShop
-demo microservice for books
+# bookShop microservice for book catalog
-and rules engine for bookShop clients discount in rules engine branch
+demo microservice for book catalog with price in the bookShop project with cahing the data for 5 minutes and auto refreshing.

 For Swagger documentation run the programm and use http://localhost:8082/swagger-ui/index.html